wiktordablju/wiktordablju/README.md

 # 🕸️ dablju
 <p><img align="center" width="50%" src="https://i.pinimg.com/originals/d1/38/2f/d1382f3b73146b0118384fa1d4939ead.gif"> </p>

-Hello, I am a student of the technical middle school who is learning how to code, aspiring to be a full-stack developer one day.
+Hello, I am a technical middle school student, who is learning how to code and aspire to be a full-stack developer one day.
 Currently, I am using GitHub as a kind of journal to track my progress over time.
 Most of the repositories are either projects from courses that I learn from or some school projects.

 ---
 ## Technologies I use or learn: